Click here if you need Man and Van services.

 Leicester is also kid-friendly.
 When you move to Leicester, your children can educate themselves at the National Space Centre.
-It is a museum and a great educational resource covering the fields of space science and astronomy.
+It is a museum and a great educational resource covering the fields of space science and astronomy with interactive galleries and exciting events.
 Located in Leicester, England, this museum brings in millions of science enthusiasts.

 The National Space Centre provides its visitors with over 150 interactive experiences.
 As the UK’s largest planetarium, you can go on a 360° full-dome experience.
 This family-oriented destination hosts many exciting events that your family will surely love.
 There are weekend events, astronomy evenings, and even real-life astronaut visits!

 Culture and Art enthusiasts can also spend their days off in the New Walk Museum and Art Gallery.
-Spend a family friendly day out and tour the countless galleries like the: Ancient Egypt, Dinosaurs, Wild Space, The Den Gallery, the Victorian Art Gallery, Arts & Craft Gallery, Picasso Ceramics: The Attenborough Collection, and modern and contemporary art displays.
+Spend a family-friendly day out and tour the countless galleries like the: Ancient Egypt, Dinosaurs, Wild Space, the Victorian Art Gallery, Arts & Craft Gallery, Picasso Ceramics: The Attenborough Collection, and modern and contemporary art displays.

 Education is a huge factor when it comes to deciding where to move.
-Leicester is known for the high-quality education that it provides.
-Whether you are a student looking for a university to go to or a young professional looking to further his/her education, Leicester is the perfect destination for you.
+Leicester provides excellent options for all levels.
+One of the main draws for the city is its higher education institutions.
+Whether you are a student looking for a university to go to or a young professional looking to further your education, Leicester is the perfect destination for you.

 The University of Leicester is a leading UK University established to international excellence through the creation of world-changing research and high quality, inspirational teaching.
 The University of Leicester is also the most socially inclusive of the top 20-leading universities in Britain.
 This university has continuously been part of the list of the Top 20 Best Universities in the UK, a testament to the high quality of education that it provides to its students.

 Another university in Leicester which brings in a lot of student population in Leicester is De Montfort University.
 Offering a wide variety of courses, De Montfort University allows its students to achieve the life, career, and great experiences they want.
-Rated Gold in the Teaching Excellence Framework 2017, the university is known to impart not just knowledge but wisdom into its students.
+Rated Gold in the Teaching Excellence Framework 2017.

 You don’t have to worry about your professional life experiencing a downgrade when you move to Leicester.
-The economy in Leicester has been hailed as one of the Top 10 Cities with the strongest economies in the United Kingdom.
-Since its dark days of the Credit Crunch, Leicester has emerged as one of the best places to live in.
-In fact, according to a study that ranks cities based on a combination of factors like economic performance and quality of life, Leicester ranks above the national average.
+Leicester’s local economy is a part of one of the top 10 strongest economies in the UK.
+Since its dark days of the Credit Crunch, Leicester has emerged as one of the best places to live in long-term.
+In fact, according to a study that ranks cities based on a combination of factors like economic performance, personal well-being, and quality of life, Leicester ranks above the national average.

 The economy of the city of Leicester and the County of Leicestershire together is worth over £23.4 billion a year.
 Leicester also provides over 500,000 jobs and hosting over 42,000 trading businesses, most of which are in the manufacturing and logistics industry.

-Living costs is one of the major things that many residents worry about.
+Living costs is one of the major things that many residents worry about when they consider relocating.
 Just about everything now has a price tag.
 If you want to survive, you would need money to pay for the items that you will need.
 Another expense that you have to pay for are utilities such as electricity, heating, cooling, and water.
 If this is your first time to live independently, then you might be surprised at just how fast the bills can pile up.

 Before you decide to move to Leicester, it would do you good to research first on whether you can actually afford to live in it or not.
 A lifestyle where your salary is not enough for your living expenses is not something desirable.
 So, we have decided to compile a list of the basic living expenses in Leicester to give you an estimate on how much you might need to afford a decent life in Leicester.